 Iin Excel 2003 I had a custom menu for personal macros and used to have a custom menu for macros for my company and it worked well within VBA and so was contained all within Excel.
 I am not sure why the Microsoft Excel Development team has since Excel 2007 left it to the poor users and developers to cobble together a custom ribbon using Excel, VBA and XML.
 Actually this isn’t fair to the Microsoft Excel Development team, you can add macros to the QAT and Ribbon if you use the Customize the Ribbon and Customize the QAT commands using Personal.xlsb without any Add-in benefits and XML.
 And this may be enough for you if you just want to access a few personal macros.
 Even if you work from a couple of PCs you can export the native Ribbon customization and pick it up by importing to another PC.
 I tried it and was disappointed with the result, the limited, handful of icons (I wonder why Microsoft was so mean on providing such limited icons) and the ‘millions’ of macros to sift through to find your own – if you have a few 3rd party Add-ins it’s one big melting pot of macros.
 I also found this hard to maintain because after you change the macro name to something friendlier, you can lose track of exactly which one it actually was.

-- Ron de Bruin Menu Maker – I also tried a second option using a Ron De Bruin solution that meant less dabbling in XML and adapting John Walkenbach’s Excel 2003 era Menu Maker see https://www.rondebruin.nl/win/s2/win004.htm .
+- Ron de Bruin Menu Maker – I also tried a second option using a Ron De Bruin’s solution that meant less dabbling in XML and adapting John Walkenbach’s Excel 2003 era Menu Maker see https://www.rondebruin.nl/win/s2/win004.htm .
 As always such a practical approach from Ron and not a bad result.
 His Excel Automation site is a fantastic resource for anyone wanting practical approaches to common business problems.
-But I found it was time consuming to maintain and easy to make errors that stopped the Custom Ribbon from working.
+But in the end I found his Menu Maker was time consuming to maintain and easy to make errors that stopped the Custom Ribbon from working.

 So I had a lot of time on my hands on a recent trip to India and bit the bullet and adopted Ron’s ‘full on’ XML method which uses the Custom UI Editor after looking at his examples in https://www.rondebruin.nl/win/s2/win001.htm .